sayfer-io/Snapper/findings/findings_categorized.md

-# Checlist of Metamask Findings
+# Checklist of Metamask Findings

 Listed below are all the findings from previous snap audit reports grouped into several categories.